BurnOutTrader/tick-trade/readme.md

 - dynamic `MarketDataProvider` traits that can be implemented by any vendor.
 - dynamic `HistoricalDataProvider` traits that can be implemented by any vendor.
 - dynamic UniverseSelection to allow development of more complex strategies in the future.
+- dynamic 'Brokerage' traits that can be implemented by any broker.
 ---

 # Design